-- To improve tourism attractions
+- To improve tourism attractions;

-- To improve tourism businesses
+- To improve tourism businesses;

-- To improve tourism infrastructure
+- · To improve tourism infrastructure;

-- To improve tourismhospitality
+- To improve tourism human resources; and

-- To improve tourism promotion
+- To improve tourism promotion.

 By stating tourism goals in this fashion, the committee is assured that all the tourism concerns (also stated in relation to the five components) will be considered.